stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

   magnetometer.
 INTERMAGNET is not accepting total field data calculated from a vector magnetometer.
 - K-indices should be included in the binary files only.
-DKA files (as found on the DVD) are created by INTERMAGNET from the binary data.
+DKA files are created by INTERMAGNET from the binary data.
 Any DKA file provided by an institute will be ignored.
 - INTERMAGNET needs information about changes (or lack of